Celebrities Slam Kid Rock On Social Media For Attacking Taylor Swift

 The 48-year-old “All Summer Long” hitmaker’s words have since been met with scorn from fellow celebrities, including a friend and collaborator of the right-wing singer.

 Sheryl Crow retweeted the post with a caption advising him to stop spreading “hate.”
-The pair recorded the hit song “Picture” together in 2003, which debuted at number three in the Billboard Hot 100.
+The pair recorded the hit song “Picture” together in 2003, which debuted at No. 3 in the Billboard Hot 100.

 Spread love.
 Not hate.
 End of subject. https://t.co/skqP8lJ2UP